trentfisher/veganmilitia-hugo/content/draft/network-is.md

 date = "2018-07-02T10:37:42-04:00"
 description = ""
 draft = true
-tags = ["network", "performance"] title = "The Network is the Computer..." topics = []
+tags = ["network", "performance", "computer"] title = "The Network is the Computer..." topics = []
 +++

 Some of my early career was spent working on Sun workstations and servers.
 Way back then they had the slogan "The Network is the Computer".
-Clearly that slogan is the old wine in the new bottle labeled "Cloud", but that's another story.
+Clearly, that slogan is the old wine in the new bottle labeled "Cloud", but that's another story.
 As I sit looking at an hourglass or a spinning "progress" icon, I realize that the original slogan was incomplete, the full version is: